GemCopeland/personal-website/README.md

 We spoke about making this more visual but adding a grid of small thumbnails.
 This would function to add some more visual interest to the page, and give people a better overview of the contents.

-### To do

-- [ ] Gemma to sketch out some options for the thumbnail hover state
-- [ ] Gemma to sketch out a solution for touch devices and mobile
-- [ ] Piper to look at Arena's API documentation

 ## /thinking

 If we go down the route of having _Thinking_ as a separate page on mobile, we'll need to work out what to do if people navigate directly there on desktop.
 One idea would be to simply reverse the two panels.

-### To do

-￼- [ ] Gemma to sketch out a solution for the Thinking page

 ## /writing